 Continuous improvement (aka kaizen) is one of Splento’s Core Values.

-In order to delight our customers and deliver the best possible service, we have to work hard on improving all our processes and continue developing as a team and individuals.
+In order to delight our customers and deliver the best possible service, in 2019 we will continue to concentrate on refining all our processes and improving as a team and individuals.

-There are dozens of skills that I can personally be honing in 2019, but there are three essential skills I earmarked for improvement next year, which are:
+There are dozens of skills that I can personally be honing in 2019, but there are three essential skills I earmarked for improvement next year:

 (2) Improve regularity and quality of my communications with Splento stakeholders;